-Design a wall following behavior for the Traxster II using PD control.
+Design a wall following behavior for the CeenBoTI using PD control.
 The robot should start at least 10 inches from the all and move toward the wall and maintain a distance of 4 to 6 inches from the wall as it follows the wall for at least 4 feet.
 The robot should follow the wall while negotiating obstacles, corners and doorways with minimal contact with walls and obstacles.

 It is recommended that you start with a proportional controller using error based upon distance from the wall $[K_p (error input)]$.
 The gain on the controller should control heading and possibly motor speed.
 The first step would be to tune the proportional controller by selecting the gain with the best performance.
 Once the proportional control works at an acceptable level try to incorporate a derivative controller, $[K_d d (error input)/dt]$.
-Since the derivative of the error is the rate of change, it will be necessary to store the last value of the error and find the difference with respect to the current value and divide it by the sensor update rate.
-This time step should be close to 100 ms since the serializer pumps events on a timer set to 100 ms. Finally, tune the derivative controller to yield the best robot performance.
+Since the derivative of the error is the rate of change, it will be necessary to store the last value of the error and find the difference with respect to the current value and multiply by some constant.
+Finally, tune the derivative controller to yield the best robot performance.
 Devise a method to test that the wall following behavior works correctly and report the results in the lab memo.
 Figure 1 presents a sample proportional - derivative controller for wall following.